Published January 2019

 In adult life I don’t often tend to throw on a bit of Duke to gets my pulse racing, but Take The “A” Train provides something of an exception.
 I’m not sure why but I think I’ll put it down to that loose concept of stroll-about-town-ability.

 Because of America’s relative youth as a country, it can often leave you with a notion that none of its history seems that long ago – but in popular music terms, harking back 120 years is essentially akin to recalling the dawn of time.
 Indeed the world that Edward Kennedy Ellington was born into barely had such a concept of ‘popular music’, and what did exist of a music industry at the time focused on the dissemination of sheet music for amateur parlour musicians.
-The idea of recording music was very young indeed: another Washingtonian, John Phillip Sousa of the United States Marine Band, was the first to do so in 1890 due to the barracks’ close proximity to the Columbia Phonograph Company (later Columbia Records), and it would take another few decades yet before records would surpass sheet music as the primary means of monetising the public’s favourite songs.
+The idea of recording music was very young indeed: another Washingtonian, John Philip Sousa of the United States Marine Band, was the first to do so in 1890 due to the barracks’ close proximity to the Columbia Phonograph Company (further covered in Track 14), and it would take another few decades yet before records would surpass sheet music as the primary means of monetising the public’s favourite songs.
 No one at the time would have any idea what you were talking about if you were to ask about jazz music.

 Like many middle class black households of that era (his father James had fairly esteemed work for a prominent white physician and occasionally worked catering jobs at the White House), Ellington’s home had a piano which both his parents were able to play.
 Encouraged by his mother to take lessons, seven year old Edward did not take to the instrument at first despite the best efforts of his first teacher, the utterly brilliantly named Mrs Marietta Clinkscales.
 But a different form of early parental encouragement was to play a deeply significant role in his later career: the strong emphasis his mother and father placed on elegance and grace shaped Ellington into such a dapper and well mannered individual – even as a child – that his peers bestowed him with the title ‘Duke’.